heykayla/my-writing/explainers/explanation-what-you-need-to-know-about-qr-codes.md

 QR codes everywhere, from restaurant menus to product packaging.
 Their ease of use makes them an essential tool for businesses and individuals.

-The goal of this article is to help you understand QR codes by explaining their purposes, functionality, components, advantages, and how to create them.
+The goal of this article is to help you understand QR codes by explaining their purpose, functionality, components, advantages, and how to create them.

 ### About QR codes